Okay so WHAT is this again?

 Our SIXTEENTH Gothtober calendar embraced casino culture, quite the gamble!
 Inside this calendar, you’ll find singing, stop-motion animation, witches, mermaids, disguises… it was a voracious fun-filled variety of ghastly treasures!

 Fifteen marked Gothtober’s Quinceañera, so we gave artists the opportunity to connect with their inner debutante.
 Some of them did, and some of them didn’t, it’s up to YOU to find out who did what, that fine year.
-Click on the creepy grave in the frame and behold the pieces from 2017.
+Click on the creepy grave (or this link) in the frame and behold the pieces from 2017.

 Teenage angst hit us in our 13th Year!
 We built an entirely new structure for Gothtober, making it functional on phones, tablets, and other devices!
 It was our first non-Flash site ever!!!
 That didn’t stop us from giving you stop motion movies, original musical works, drawings and disguises!
-Click on the moon masterpiece and find all the arty treasures!
+Click on the moon masterpiece (or right here) and find all the arty treasures!

 We went literary in 2014, an entire bookshelf of cultivated, lettered works, some of them familiar, some of them yet to be discovered.
 Gothtober is very well read, we’ve got classics like “War and Pieces” and “Of Lice and Men” but we’re not afraid to read newer, nonfiction titles like “The New Spider Diet” and “101 Brain Recipes.”
 We believe in self improvement.
 Settle in for the night with our shelf of tomes, you won’t be disappointed.